 Well we did it.
-My wife and I drove slightly over 1,500 miles with a 3 year old to visit our good friends in Southwest Montana.
+My wife and I drove almost 2 days to visit our good friends in Southwest Montana.
 I was admittedly nervous as this was by far the biggest tip for our son.
 About two hours was the previous high mark.
 He totally exceeded my expectations however.
 I envisioned hundreds of “are we there yets” and excessive rest stop visits.
 He really couldn’t have been much better and that made for an excellent road trip.
 We did try to break up the road time by visiting a playground and stopped to get ice cream along the way.
 It is extremely hot here so that might have taken the starch out of him.

 One thing that surprised me was how my body reacted to the altitude.
 I’m not out of shape by any means but after hiking around in the mountains, I felt like I was a 60 year old who smokes two packs a day.
 Also it seemed as though I would get pretty tired in the afternoons.
 I think this was due to a combination of the altitude and abnormal sleeping conditions.
 Our friends said it took them awhile to adjust to the altitude as well when they moved there.
 There is a reason why some athletes choose to train at high elevation!